jeesung-ahn/jeesung-ahn.github.io/index.md

  + Visualized event outcomes using *ggplot2*, *wordcloud*, and *R Markdown* and presented actionable insights and recommendations to the program organizers to improve the program

 **Data Scientist** at [Penn Data Science Group](https://penndsg.com/){:target="_blank"} (Feb 2022 – May 2022):
- + Extracted and processed publicly available air quality data and related health outcomes
- + Created interactive heatmaps, enabling clients to communicate their message effectively to climate policymakers
+ + Synthesized air pollution and health data from 6 public sources (100K+ data points) into an interactive heat map, providing clients with a compelling visual aid to support informed policy-making decisions

 ![](/assets/img/air.png)

-**UX Research Consultant** at Team QuantumLabs (April 2015 – Mar 2019):
+**UX Research Scientist** at Team QuantumLabs (April 2015 – Mar 2019):
  + Provided consulting services to a start-up company on the efficacy of their novel neurostimulation technology in enhancing cognitive functions, such as attention capacity
  + Designed and conducted A/B tests and usability studies of their product, which led to the successful acquisition of $100K in funding
  + Led a team that presented findings to cross-functional stakeholders, including venture capital funders, designers, engineers, and clinicians, to inform and advocate the direction of product development